PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/common_cloudngfw/README.md

 **NOTE!**
 - after the deployment the firewalls remain not configured and not licensed
-- to manage CNGFW via Panorama, an existing Panorama instance is required.
+- to manage Cloud NGFW via Panorama, an existing Panorama instance is required.
 Please see the [Panorama integration guide](https://docs.paloaltonetworks.com/cloud-ngfw/azure/cloud-ngfw-for-azure/panorama-policy-management/panorama-integration-overview).

 ## Usage